Community-driven approach to empower Boda Bodas in Kenya

 In Rongo Sub County, boda boda riders have come together to form a SACCO called Miseyo Bodaboda Group.
 They say that boda bodas in Kenya are mostly owned by low-income earners and it’s hard for them to earn a decent living.
 The idea of forming a SACCO is to solve the challenges of boda bodas and empower them financially and socially.
 For instance, a boda boda operator may not afford to take a three-day leave in a lack of enough savings.
 In case of an emergency, most of them are forced to sell their bikes to pay for their expenses.
 A SACCO can provide them with a way to save and borrow to expand their business for better financial growth.

 Wakandi joins Boda Bodas in Kenya

 As boda bodas in Kenya come together to form SACCOs, we aim to empower boda boda with the power of digitization.
-We aim to offer them our Credit Association Management System (CAMS) to simplify their financial journey and make their operations easier.
-With CAMS, they will be able to:
+With the Wakandi App, we aim to simplify their financial journey and make their operations easier.
+Using the Wakandi App, they will be able to:

 - Contribute savings through their mobile phones

 - Borrow money from their SACCO whenever they need